leomol/tablet-vr/README.md

 * If creating new scenes
 	* Install Java SDK.
-Add <java-installation-path>/bin to the System Enviroment Variables.
+Add <java-installation-path>/bin to the System Environment Variables.
 	* Install Android Studio.
 	* Install Unity, adding support for Android.
 	* Open Unity and create a new project.